phillystafford/hs-challenge/README.md

 <img src="http://cdn2.hubspot.net/hubfs/53/web_team/web-team-test/web-team-exercise_2.png" alt="Mockup_Hover" width="600" />

 ## Requirements
 1. Without adding or removing HTML elements, style each of the following modules to match the above mockup.
 Fonts have been provided for you and can be found in the accompanying `/src/views/partials/_fonts.ejs` file.
-Do not add or remove any of the HTML elements in the `src/views/partials/_testimonial.ejs`, `/src/views/partials/_cta.ejs`, or `/src/views/partials/_filterable-content.ejs` files.
+Do not add or remove any of the HTML elements in the `/src/views/partials/_testimonial.ejs`, `/src/views/partials/_cta.ejs`, or `/src/views/partials/_filterable-content.ejs` files.
 You may add attributes to the existing HTML elements, but don't add or remove any DOM elements, and don't edit a DOM element's tag name.
 Feel free to use CSS pseudoelements.
 All other files may be edited (e.g. `/src/views/pages/index.ejs`).
 2. The page should be responsive.
 Use your best judgment for how narrow viewports should look.
 3. Don't use any CSS frameworks (e.g. Bootstrap).
 You should use a preprocessor, such as Sass.
 4. Focus on writing clean, reusable code.
 5. While all the modules should be styled to match the mockup, some require some additional functionality:
-    - **CTA:**
+    - **Exercise 2 - CTA Quote:**
-        1. When clicking `Tell Me More` in the CTA Quote, fetch text from an API of your choice and update the text to the left of `Tell Me More`.
+        1. When clicking `Tell Me More`, fetch text from an API of your choice and update the text to the left of `Tell Me More`.
 (We recommend [the Chuck Norris jokes API](http://www.icndb.com/api/), but realize that might not be for everyone.)
-    - **Filter:**
+    - **Exercise 3 - Filterable Content:**
         1. Use the provided `/src/js/data/data.json` file to generate filterable categories as well as the individual content elements within the `/src/views/partials/_filterable-content.ejs` HTML.
 The items should be alphabetized by title.
         2. **Dropdowns:** If multiple checkboxes are checked (e.g. _Mystery_ and _Drama_), items from **_both_** categories should display (e.g. all items tagged with either _Mystery_ or _Drama_).
         3. The `Clear Filters` functionality is mandatory.